 A choreography for two performers and a glass plate (3m x 1.60m x 6mm)

-The glass plate in the performance is used as an Instrument-Image catcher.
+The glass plate in the performance is used as an instrument and image catcher.
 At the beginning, a video showing an overload of images is being projected to the exact size of the glass plate.
-From there, the glass is being displaced through the room, leaving the projection behind creating new images that are captured due to the glasses transparency and reflection.
+From there, the glass is being displaced through the room, leaving the projection behind creating new images from its surrounding that are captured due to the glasses transparency and reflection.
 The movement of the two performers carrying the glass plate is defined by the heaviness and fragility of the material, while it is being lifted and rotated through a linear trajectory in the room.
 Because of the rhythm and pace needed to move a 62 kilos glass plate, the performance serves as a measurement and interval from one point to the other.

 Concept and choreography: Alondra Castellanos Arreola.
 Performance: Fleur van den Berg & Alondra Castellanos Arreola.
 Video: Tijmen Hauer.
 Advise: Emilio Moreno and Rob List.
 Duration: 45 min..
 Location: FRASCATI theatre, Amsterdam

 The city is still while life is walking around.

 There is a beautiful attribute to things that remain in place.
 It is a generous state on the disposition from such an object to remain still and true to its form in order to be perceived in its most exposed state of being.
 It is the state of stillness from where movement can be perceived in its most subtle way.